Why We Do It

 Our community involvement and ownership program engages parents/guardians of the youth and other surrounding community members to be part of the infrastructure project.
 In addition, CASEProject engages with community members and agencies to garner continued support for the youth and comunitty buildings that have been improved.

 CASEProject has already proven to be successful by completing two projects since February of 2014.
 The success of these projects and future projects can be attributed to three main factors.

-First, CASEProject asks, “What does your community need?” and then collaboratively works with other community members and agencies to meet the specific identified needs of that school and region.
-Our projects stem from what the students and community members think is most beneficial for them; then we help secure necessary resources, engaging our core constituency throughout the entire process.
+First, CASEProject asks, “What does your community need?” and then collaboratively works with other community members and agencies to meet the specific identified needs of that community and region.
+Our projects stem from what the youth of that community think is most beneficial for them; then we help secure necessary resources, engaging our core constituency throughout the entire process.
 Our ultimate goal is that each project operates under the “for the community, by the community” framework.